Everyday, Again

 Life is a story, Arham

-Dear Arham
+Dear Arham,

 But there’s still some time for all that.
 For now, you love to listen your mom’s voice as she feeds you, soothes you, cares for you.
 I remember how attentively you, just four days old, listened to the story of the very hungry caterpillar as he chomped his way through pears and plums and pies.
 Of course, you didn’t understand a bit but the sounds were getting engraved in your mind.